sthapitrun/rocky-linux/LoadBalancerNotes.md

 > Proxy server - is the server acting as a gatekeeper between the private network and the public internet.

-***Forward proxy server*** - acts as a guardian/gatekeeper safeguarding the network by reguating traffic blocking harmful websites, masking client IP addresses, logging user activity, bypassing content restrictions and commonly used for web data collection.
+***Forward proxy server*** - acts as a guardian/gatekeeper safeguarding the network by reguating traffic blocking harmful websites, masking client IP addresses, logging user activity, bypassing content restrictions and commonly used for web data collection.<br>
 *Benefits of Forward proxy servers (to protect clients)*
 - Logs user activity
 - logs what websites were visited by clients